qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

   (tree, cost) = QgsGraphAnalyzer.dijkstra(graph, startId, 0)

-Here is some very simple code to display the shortest path tree using the graph created with the :func:`shortestTree` method (select linestring layer in TOC and replace coordinates with your own). **Warning**: use this code only as an example, it creates a lots of `QgsRubberBand <https://qgis.org/api/classQgsRubberBand.html>`_ objects and may be slow on large data-sets.
+Here is some very simple code to display the shortest path tree using the graph created with the :meth:`shortestTree <qgis.analysis.QgsGraphAnalyzer.shortestTree>` method (select linestring layer in :guilabel:`Layers` panel and replace coordinates with your own).

+.. warning:: Use this code only as an example, it creates a lot of :class:`QgsRubberBand <qgis.gui.QgsRubberBand>` objects and may be slow on large datasets.

 ::